Wild Geese II: Plot

 Meeting with Reed-Henry to discuss his plan, Haddad agrees to hand over Hess to the colonel in exchange for help from Regimental Sergeant Major James Murphy.
-Murphy, an ex-warden at Spandau prison, informs Haddad of the prison routine and helps make the mercenaries look like British Royal Military Police.
+Murphy, an ex-warden at Spandau Prison, informs Haddad of the prison routine and helps make the mercenaries look like British royal military police.
 Stroebling offers to remove a contract on Haddad's life in exchange for Hess and the death of Faulkner.
 Haddad refuses and Stroebling leaves, frustrated.

-The plan is finalised, with the news network, Reed-Henry and Stroebling each believing they will receive Hess.
-Part of the plan involves a staged traffic accident, so Haddad employs fairground wall of death rider Pierre to perform the deliberate crash.
+The plan is finalised, with the news network, Reed-Henry, and Stroebling each believing they will receive Hess.
+Part of the plan involves a staged traffic accident, so Haddad employs fairground wall-of-death rider Pierre to perform the deliberate crash.
 Attempting to force Haddad into a vulnerable position using blackmail, Stroebling kidnaps Kathy.
-In exchange for guaranteeing her safety, Haddad must have a member of Stroebling's gang Patrick Hourigan join the rescue group.
+In exchange for guaranteeing her safety, Haddad must have a member of Stroebling's gang, Patrick Hourigan, join the rescue group.
 Haddad and Faulkner are now joined by Kathy's brother and Lebanese mercenaries Joseph and Jamil.
 The group, including Hourigan, are trained by Murphy.
 During one of Faulkner's fever spells, Hourigan substitutes Faulkner's medication with LSD tablets causing hallucinations.

-After the training is finished, Hourigan taunts Murphy about an IRA ambush he participated in.
+After the training is finished, Hourigan taunts Murphy about an IRA ambush in which he participated.
 Murphy shoots Hourigan dead, putting Haddad in a dilemma over Kathy's safety.
-Haddad enlists his final team members, Arab businessman Mustapha El Ali and his employees, to take a couple of minor parts in the rescue.
+Haddad enlists his final team members, Arab businessman Mustapha El Ali and his employees, to take a few minor parts in the rescue.
 To appease Stroebling, Haddad offers Michael as extra insurance.
 Haddad must rescue Michael and Kathy from the clutches of Stroebling.
-Michael creates a diversion for him and Kathy to escape but is killed during the struggle when the guard retrieves his handgun and shoots him.
-Moments later Haddad kills the guards and rescues Kathy.
-The plan goes ahead as scheduled but Pierre is killed in the staged accident.
+Michael creates a diversion for Kathy and him to escape, but is killed during the struggle when the guard retrieves his handgun and shoots him.
+Moments later, Haddad kills the guards and rescues Kathy.
+The plan goes ahead as scheduled, but Pierre is killed in the staged accident.

-Hess is sedated with an anaesthetic, switched with the look-alike corpse from the other ambulance and placed into a waiting jeep.
-At the rendezvous point at the Kaiser Wilhelm Memorial Reed-Henry tries to intercept Hess, but discovers that he has been duped into killing Stroebling disguised as a guard.
+Hess is sedated with an anaesthetic, switched with the look-alike corpse from the other ambulance, and placed into a waiting jeep.
+At the rendezvous point at the Kaiser Wilhelm Memorial, Reed-Henry tries to intercept Hess, but discovers that he has been duped into killing Stroebling disguised as a guard.
 Kathy, Haddad and Faulkner take a drugged Hess to and from a football game.
 Together with the Austrian fans, they travel to an East German airport to flee to Vienna.
 They succeed by killing a curious East German customs officer.
 Reed-Henry confesses to his Russian superiors that Hess has escaped with his rescuers and is nowhere to be found.
 He accepts execution by being shot with his own pistol.